ouspg/CompSec-return-templates/README.md

 ## What is this repository for?

 This repository is meant for returning all of the tasks, what you are doing in labs.
-Additionally final coursework can be returned here.

 The actual instructions for tasks are [here.](https://github.com/ouspg/CompSec)